-In this section, we describe the dataset used for this work, implementation details, as well as present the results of the proposed method and its variants. \paragraph{\textbf{Dataset:}} Considering there has been no dataset explicitly built for this new task, we study the performance of the proposed method on the recent VCR \citep{Zellers2018FromRT} dataset, which has all components needed for our approach.
-We train our proposed architecture on VCR, which contains ground truth answers and ground truth rationales that allow us to compare our generated answers and rationales against.
-We also show in Section \ref{sec:ablation} on how a model trained on the VCR dataset can be used to give a rationale for images from Visual7W~\citep{Zhu2015Visual7WGQ}, a VQA dataset with no ground-truth rationale.
+\paragraph{{Dataset.}} Considering there has been no dataset explicitly built for this new task, we study the performance of the proposed method on the recently introduced VCR \cite{Zellers2018FromRT} dataset, which has all components needed for our approach.
+We train our proposed architecture on VCR, which contains ground truth answers and ground truth rationales against which we compare our generated answers and rationales.

-VCR is a large-scale dataset that consists of 290k triplets of questions, answers, and rationales over 110k unique movie scene images.
-For our method, we also use the captions provided by the authors of VCR as input to our method (we later perform an ablation study without the captions).
-At inference, captions are generated using~\citep{Vinyals2014ShowAT} (trained on provided captions) and use them as input to our model.
-Since the test set of the dataset is not provided, we randomly split the train set into train-train-split (202,923 samples) and train-val-split (10,000 samples) while using the validation set as our test data (26,534 samples).
-All our baselines are also compared on the same setting for fair comparison.

-VQA-E \citep{Li2018VQAEEE} and VQA-X \citep{Park2018MultimodalEJ} are competing datasets that contains explanations along with question-answer pairs.
+VQA-E \cite{Li2018VQAEEE} and VQA-X \cite{Park2018MultimodalEJ} are competing datasets that contains explanations along with question-answer pairs.